rsdoiel/pathparts/README.md

-# Path Tools
+# Path Parts

-This is a collection of command line utilities for working with path and file system information at the shell prompt or in shell scripts.
+Extract the parts of a path string.

++ directory
++ basename (includes extension)
++ extension